Platform

 Who is eligible for the First Nations Well Being Fund program?

-To be eligible for the First Nations Well Being Fund program, you must: BC First Nations applicants Well being or poverty reduction focus Single or partnered application
+To be eligible for the First Nations Well Being Fund program, you must: First Nations in British Columbia.
+Single or partnering First Nations.
+Projects for well-being or poverty reduction.

 What expenses are eligible under First Nations Well Being Fund?

 Local community projects that promote wellness and reduce poverty.
-Planning and community engagement activities to develop (or begin discussions on) a community well being and poverty reduction plan.
-Community dialogue activities focused on how the community wishes to measure wellness.
-Projects related to food security, social and cultural supports, employment, education and training, families, children and youth, mental health, and transportation.
+Planning and community engagement activities to develop a well-being plan.
+Dialogue and consultation on how communities want to measure wellness.

 Who can I contact for more information about the First Nations Well Being Fund?